A message to all employees of the United States Postal Service from Postmaster General Patrick R. Donahoe.

 Financial Briefing Today

-Postmaster General & CEO Patrick R. Donahoe and Chief Financial Officer Joseph Corbett will host a telephone/web conference call at 1 p.m.
-ET today (Nov.
-15) to discuss the financial results.
+Postmaster General & CEO Patrick R. Donahoe and Chief Financial Officer and Executive Vice President Joseph Corbett will host a telephone/web conference call at 11 a.m.
+ET today (Feb.
+7) to discuss the financial results.
 The call is open to the news media and all other interested parties.

 How to Participate:

-Important Notice: The procedure to join the briefing has changed.
-To ensure your computer is set up to join the event, click on the link www.webex.com/lp/jointest/
+Important Notice: To ensure your computer is set up to join the event, click on the link www.webex.com/lp/jointest/

 If you cannot join using the direct link above, please use the alternate login below: